Github

 Output:

-• StatusCode (number): The HTTP status code of the API response; -1 for parameter error, 500 for exceptions.
+• StatusCode (number): HTTP status code or operation status code (-1 for parameter error, 500 for exceptions).

 Get the Profile of a Repository